-The Centre for Sustainable Energy Technologies (CSET) was officially opened in September 2008 as the Phase 1 of the Ko Lee Institute of Sustainable Development.
-It is led by Nottingham's Department of Architecture and Built Environment, Faculty of Engineering.
+The Centre for Sustainable Energy Technologies (CSET) was officially opened in September 2008 as the phase one of the Ko Lee Institute of Sustainable Development.

-The CSET Building provides laboratory, offices and seminar accommodation facilities.
+The CSET Building which is the first zero carbon building in China, provides laboratory, offices and seminar accommodation facilities.
 It has been designed to serve as an exemplar building, demonstrating state-of-the-art techniques for environmentally responsible and sustainable construction.
-The building provides 100% of its energy usage for lighting, power, heating and cooling from sources such as PV panels, solar absorption air conditioning system, geothermal heat pumps and wind turbine.
-It also minimizes its environmental impact by using locally available materials with low embodied energy, storing rainwater and re-using grey water, and has developed its own ecology and biodiversity within the site.
+The building provides 100 percent of its energy usage for lighting, power, heating and cooling from sources such as PV panels, solar absorption air conditioning system, geothermal heat pumps and wind turbine.
+It also minimises its environmental impact by using locally available materials with low embodied energy, storing rainwater and re-using grey water, and has developed its own ecology and biodiversity within the site.

 The focus of research for the Centre is new and renewable energy systems and components for both domestic (housing) and non-domestic (commercial and public) buildings.
-The facilities in the laboratory include a climate chamber, thermal testing lab for materials and components, laser particle analyzer, low carbon construction material development systems, façade testing facility, daylight and solar modeling lab, wind tunnel facility and a weather station.
+The facilities in the laboratory include a climate chamber, thermal testing lab for materials and components, laser particle analyser, low carbon construction material development systems, façade testing facility, daylight and solar modelling lab, wind tunnel facility and a weather station.

-The Centre for Sustainable Energy Technologies (CSET) was officially opened in September 2008 as the Phase 1 of the Ko Lee Institute of Sustainable Development
+The Centre for Sustainable Energy Technologies (CSET) was officially opened in September 2008 as phase one of the Ko Lee Institute of Sustainable Development